Searching ...

 North Carolina does not have a statewide property tax rate.
 The local taxing authorities decide the rates depending on the budget that they need for that fiscal year.
 Taxing jurisdictions include cities and municipalities, counties, and special districts like fire or sewer districts.
 The North Carolina Department of Revenue simply oversees the valuation and taxation of property by the various taxing units around the state.

 To see which counties paid the most and the least in property taxes, we use the effective tax rate.
 This measures the annual property tax paid as a percentage of total home value.
 Based on this table of average effective tax rates by county, residents in Watauga, Jackson, and Ashe counties paid the least expensive taxes.
-The most expensive effective tax rate was in Edgecombe, Northampton, Orange, and Scotland Counties.
+The most expensive effective tax rate was in Edgecombe, Northampton, Scotland, and Orange County.

 Average effective tax rates don’t always tell the whole story.
-Take the most expensive county, Edgecombe.
+Look at Edgecombe, which has the highest county rate.
 The effective tax rate was 1.25%; however, the median property value was $85,200, and residents paid a median of $1,061 in property tax.

 The most expensive median tax bill was for Durham County, at $2,475 in 2020.
 Its average effective tax rate was 1.18%, and the median home value was $209,300.